Marcell Dareus: Jacksonville Jaguars

 On October 27, 2017, Dareus was traded to the Jacksonville Jaguars for a conditional 2018 sixth-round draft pick, which became a 5th round pick that was used to select Wyatt Teller.
 He was reunited with head coach Doug Marrone, who was his former head coach with the Buffalo Bills.
 In the 2017 season, he appeared in 14 games, five with the Bills and nine with the Jaguars.
 He recorded 28 total tackles, three tackles-for-loss, and three quarterback hits.
 In the postseason, he had four combined tackles in the Wild Card Round victory over the Buffalo Bills.
 In the Divisional Round win over the Pittsburgh Steelers, he had one tackles and one quarterback hit.
 In the AFC Championship loss to the New England Patriots, he had five combined tackles and one quarterback hit.

 In the 2018 season, Dareus played in and started 15 games.
 He recorded 32 combined tackles, two quarterback hits, one sack, one pass defensed, one forced fumble, and one safety (which came against the New York Jets in Week 4 when he tackled Isaiah Crowell in the endzone).

 On October 25, 2019, Dareus was placed on injured reserve after undergoing core muscle surgery.

 On February 24, 2020, the Jaguars declined the option on Dareus' contract, making him a free agent.

-On May 7, 2022, the Baltimore Ravens hosted Dareus for a workout.

 NFL career statistics

 Personal life

 Dareus's father is from Haiti.

+In 2023 Dareus appeared on the TLC network's Dr. Pimple Popper reality television program in order to have a lipoma removed from his left eyebrow area.